Andrew Schoultz_1b (web).jpg

 Alejandro DePass, Temple Bench, 2024, Cherry, Powder Coated Steel, Bolts, Washers, 18 x 60 x 16in.

 Andrew Schoultz, Artificial Horizons in Real Life.
-We Can Find Peace In Nature, 2024, Acrylic on canvas mounted to panel, 70 x65 in.
+We Can Find Peace In Nature, 2024, Acrylic and collage on canvas mounted to panel, custom frame by Snyderdepass, 70 x65 in.

 Installation View | Domestic Views in F Sharp